 The Effects of Corporate Spin-offs on Productivity

-Using a unique sample of plant level data from the Longitudinal Research Database (LRD) of the U.S. Census Bureau, we identify, how (the precise channel and mechanism), where (parent or subsidiary), and when (the dynamic pattern) efficiency improvements arise following corporate spin-offs.
-We analyze the source of productivity improvements in spin-offs by comparing the magnitude of post-spin-off changes in the wages, employment, materials costs, rental and administrative expenses, sales, and capital expenditures in the plants belonging to firms undergoing spin-offs relative to the magnitude of such changes in a control group of plants belonging to firms not undergoing spin-offs.
-We show that the total factor productivity (TFP) of plants belonging to spin-off firms (parent or spun-off subsidiary), increase on average immediately following the spin-off and is long lived.
-This post spin-off productivity improvement can be attributed to cost savings but not to better product market performance.
-Further, such improvements arise primarily in plants that remain with the parent; plants belonging to the spun-off subsidiary do not experience such productivity improvements.
+Using a unique sample of plant level data from the Longitudinal Research Database of the U.S. Census Bureau, which enables us to correctly identify the parent and spun-off entities prior to spin-offs, we establish that efficiency improves following spin-offs.
+A spin-off refers to the separation of the management of some assets of a firm into a separate entity (which we term as the spun-off entity or subsidiary).
+Using treatment effect estimators and propensity score matching in our analysis, we identify, how (the precise channel and mechanism), where (parent or subsidiary), and when (the dynamic pattern) efficiency improvements arise following spin-offs.
+We show that spin-offs increase total factor productivity (TFP) and that such productivity improvements are long-lived.
+This post spin-off productivity improvement can be attributed to cost savings but not to higher sales and arise primarily in plants remaining with the parent.
 However, contrary to speculation in the previous literature, we show that plants that are spun-off do not underperform parent plants prior to the spin-off.
-We identify acquisitions subsequent to spin-offs and find that productivity improves for both subsequently acquired and non-acquired groups of plants: while such improvements occur immediately after the spin-off for the non-acquired plants, for the acquired plants they start only after being taken over by another firm.
-Finally, we show that while post spin-off productivity improves in both related and unrelated spin-offs, unrelated spun-off entities show greater improvements in productivity compared to related spun-off entities.
+We identify acquisitions following spin-offs and find that while productivity improvements occur immediately after the spin-off in the non-acquired plants, in the acquired plants they start only after being taken over by another firm.
+Finally, we show that unrelated spun-off entities show greater improvements in productivity compared to related spun-off entities.

 Keywords: Spin-offs, Restructuring, Total Factor Productivity (TFP), Employment, Wages